Q. I am worried about another outbreak of late blight, after 2009’s epidemic. Can I do anything to prevent tomato

 Other damage to fruit can come from hail, from sucking insects, maybe from fire and brimstone, huh?
 It really is endless.
 So much so that there’s a whole annual conference called the Tomato Disease Workshop for breeders, farmers, and other professionals to try to work on problems together.
-This year’s event, the 25th edition, coincides with the third international version and takes place in Italy.
+One recent year’s event, the 25th edition, coincided with the third international version and took place in Italy.
 Think pomodoro!
 (Apparently tomato troubles are a global preoccupation, not just domestic.)

 My favorite diagnostic sites: The University of Maryland’s simple pdf, as well as Texas A&M and also Cornell University, each has a great, photo-driven diagnostic tool that you will want to bookmark.
 Rutgers has a great PDF on fungal diseases of tomatoes.
 And Cornell’s chart of the disease resistance of various tomatoes was one of the most extensive I could find.

 back to top